 The importance of the standard and certification scheme, according to CBI, is to address credibility concerns about green bond issuances by providing assurance that the investment will make an impact toward climate change mitigation and adaptation.
-CBI's Climate Bonds Standard v.
-2.010 reads, "A robust and credible standard eases decision making and focuses attention on credible climate change solution opportunities.
+With the standard, CBI defines "sector-specific eligibility criteria for assets and projects that can be used for Climate Bonds and Green Bonds."
+The criteria may be used to verify "green" credentials for a bond or other debt instrument.
+According to CBI, "a robust and credible standard eases decision making and focuses attention on credible climate change solution opportunities.
 The easier it is to use, the faster the market will grow."
 This is measured by sector-specific criteria for the qualifying project(s) financed by the bond.
 CBI recommends certification of the issuance based on the standard, which is performed by an approved verifier.
-The Climate Bonds Standard (v.2.0) includes a certification process, pre- and post-issuance requirements and a suite of sector-specific [project] eligibility and guidance documents.
-In addition to the pre- and post-issuance requirements, the Climate Bonds Standard (v.2.0) has three parts:
+The Climate Bonds Standard (v.2.1) includes a certification process, pre- and post-issuance requirements and a suite of sector-specific [project] eligibility and guidance documents.
+In addition to the pre- and post-issuance requirements, the Climate Bonds Standard (v.2.1) has three parts:

-- A. General requirements for use of proceeds, tracking and reporting for all climate bonds; - B. Eligible projects and assets including a climate bonds taxonomy and sector-specific technical criteria; and - C. Requirements for different bond types.
+- A. General requirements for use of proceeds, tracking and reporting for all climate bonds: - B. Eligible projects and assets including a climate bonds taxonomy and sector-specific technical criteria; and - C. Requirements for different bond types.